strawbyy/reviewGallery/README.md

 Purpose of this project:
 - Get familiar with gitHub
-- Review all concepts (and be all inclusive)
+- Review all concepts (and be all **inclusive**)

-So far, most of my information comes from either Bucky's cpp tutorials or learncpp.com.
-Further down the line, I may use a book.
+So far, most of my information comes from either [Bucky's cpp tutorials](https://www.youtube.com/watch?v=tvC1WCdV1XU&list=PLAE85DE8440AA6B83)or www.learncpp.com.
+Further down the line, I will probably use a book.

 Thanks for checking this out.